Best Outdoor Security Systems in 2026

 • More than half of American adults have been victims of package theft.

 Any of those things could hit us in our backyard (or front yard, for that matter).
 Our Emergency Prep Guide can help you secure those areas of your home, but you also need a security system with strong outdoor protections.
-ADT tops the list with its smart cameras and reliable monitoring.
-Vivint’s home automation, SimpliSafe’s live guard monitoring, and Arlo’s healthy selection of outdoor cameras are also great options.
-No matter which one you choose, make sure you take a balanced approach – protect the inside as well as the outside of your home.
-Our top recommendations are great at both.
+ADT tops the list with its smart cameras and reliable professional monitoring.
+Vivint's home automation features, SimpliSafe's live guard monitoring, and Arlo's impressive lineup of outdoor cameras are all excellent choices too.
+Whichever direction you go, make sure you take a balanced approach — protect the inside just as much as the outside.
+Our top recommendations excel at both.

 FAQs